CoryRobertson/CIS22C/README.md

 # CIS22C
-This is a github repo for all my assignments during my time taking CIS22C class!
+This is a GitHub repo for all my assignments during my time taking CIS22C class!